You are here

-As we celebrate Martin Luther King Jr. Day in 2013, we must ask ourselves the question: has his dream become a reality for Latinos?
+As we celebrate Martin Luther King Jr. Day, we must ask ourselves the question: has his dream become a reality for Latinos?

 We know that Dr. King inspired many Latinos, including Cesar Chavez and Dolores Huerta.
 Latinos, just like other Americans, consider Dr. King a great leader of the civil rights movement.
 If he were alive today, he likely would be working side by side with Latinos to address issues of inequality.